 The dropdown button (3) collapses and expands the dropdown list.

 The option list (7) contains a list of selectable options (5).
-Clicking the label of an entry closes the option list and creates a token of the selected option.
-Every entry is accompanied by a checkbox (4) to allow multiselection.
+Clicking the label of for an entry closes the option list and creates a token for the selected option.
+To enable multi-selection, every entry also has a checkbox (4).
 Clicking a checkbox creates a token.
 The option list remains open.

 Select a Value

 There are three ways to select an item from the list: